Average Weather at Chicago O'Hare International Airport Illinois, United States

 The least muggy day of the year is December 25, when muggy conditions are essentially unheard of.

 Humidity Comfort Levels

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed at Chicago O'Hare International Airport experiences mild seasonal variation over the course of the year.
+The average hourly wind speed at Chicago O'Hare International Airport experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction at Chicago O'Hare International Airport varies throughout the year.

 The wind is most often from the north for 1.6 months, from March 5 to April 23, with a peak percentage of 30% on March 8.
 The wind is most often from the south for 6.8 months, from April 23 to November 16, with a peak percentage of 36% on September 7.
 The wind is most often from the west for 3.6 months, from November 16 to March 5, with a peak percentage of 41% on January 1.

 Chicago O'Hare International Airport is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.